scholarrafe/scholarrafe/README.md

 ![Dashboard Image](bike_data_dashboard.png)

 ## About Me
-I am a Junior Data Analyst with a strong foundation in data analysis, visualization, and reporting.
+I am a Data Analyst with a strong foundation in data analysis, visualization, and reporting.
 I have experience using tools like Python, Excel, SQL, and Power BI to extract insights from data and drive business decisions.

 ## Skills
 - **Data Analysis**: Proficient in analyzing datasets using Python (Pandas, NumPy) and Excel.